awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/us-iam-role.md

 # IAM role for applications that run on Amazon EC2 instances<a name="us-iam-role"></a>

-Applications that run on Amazon EC2 instances need credentials to access other AWS services\.
+Applications that run on Amazon EC2 instances need credentials to access other Amazon Web Services\.
 To provide these credentials in a secure way, use an IAM role\.
 The role supplies temporary permissions that the application can use when it accesses other AWS resources\.
 The role's permissions determine what the application is allowed to do\.

 Applications running on the instances can access temporary credentials for the role through the instance profile metadata\.
 For more information, see [Using an IAM role to grant permissions to applications running on Amazon EC2 instances](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) in the *IAM User Guide*\.